carmenbianca/report-liferay/plan.md

 - A simple program, as described in section \ref{goal-reuse}, that mass-converts Liferay's codebase to use the new licensing headers.

+- Optional: A program, as described in section \ref{goal-bom}, that produces a bill of materials for Liferay's products.

 - Documentation that assists in the integration of the delivered product(s).
 See section \ref{out-of-scope}